 Castagnoli R, Votto M, Licari A, Brambilla I, Bruno R, Perlini S, Rovida F, Baldanti F, Marseglia GL.
 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) Infection in Children and Adolescents: A Systematic Review.
 JAMA Pediatrics.
-Published online April 22, 2020. doi:10.1001/jamapediatrics.2020.1467
+April 2020. doi:10.1001/jamapediatrics.2020.1467

 The systematic review that evaluates currently reported pediatric cases of SARS-CoV-2 infection.
 It presents findings, from an analysis of 18 studies, on the clinical features of pediatric patients with coronavirus disease 2019 (COVID-19).

 Sutton D, Fuchs K, D’Alton M, Goffman D. Universal Screening for SARS-CoV-2 in Women Admitted for Delivery.
 New England Journal of Medicine.
 April 2020. doi:10.1056/NEJMc2009316